-How Toronto marketed itself to the world in the 1990s and 2000s
+This is how Toronto advertised itself to the world in the 1990s and 2000s

-Toronto's latest tourism initiative grabbed plenty of attention when it was released this week.

-The new video drew much praise for its fresh portrayal of the city and its various features, from the diversity of our food scene to the excitement generated by our musicians and sports teams.

-For the most part, the video gets it right.
-It's a compelling ad for a city that seems to be getting more and more global attention.
-And it's a marked departure from Toronto's previous marketing efforts.
+The way Toronto advertised itself to the world over the past few decades hasn't always drawn a lot of praise.

-As retro and quirky as tourism videos from the 1970s and 1980s appear nowadays, it's still possible to discern which ads worked and which ones didn't.
-Some seemed good, like the Canada - Your World Next Door campaign.
+Tourism videos from the 1970s and 1980s can perhaps best be described as retro or quirky, and some might have even worked like the Canada - Your World Next Door campaign.

-Launched in the late 80s, it continued in the early 1990s and played heavily in the States nearest to the Canadian border, though it got some play in Europe as well.
+Launched in the late 80s, this advertising campaign continued in the early 1990s and played heavily in the States nearest to the Canadian border, though it got some play in Europe as well.

 Closer to home, the provincial tourism board transitioned from its highly successful "Yours to Discover" campaign and was trying out "Ontario the Incredible," which didn't have the same resonance.